VAWGG/cochan-1/README.md

 ## Implementation status

 Not ready for producution until 1.0 is released.
-API and semantics may change, and there may be some bugs as the code is not covered by unit tests yet (TBD before 1.0).
+API and semantics may change, and there may be some bugs as the code is not completely covered with unit tests yet (TBD before 1.0).

 However, I encourage you to play with examples and, maybe, try using the project in some experimental or self-educational work.
 Please report any bugs you find and ask any